pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

-Pachyderm users implement transactions to their own workflows finding unique ways to benefit from this feature, whether it is a small research or an enterprise-grade machine learning workflow.
+Pachyderm users implement transactions to their own workflows finding unique ways to benefit from this feature, whether it is a small research team or an enterprise-grade machine learning workflow.

 Below are examples of the most commonly employed ways of using transactions.

-###Commit to Separate Repositories Simultaneously
+### Commit to Separate Repositories Simultaneously

 For example, you have a Pachyderm pipeline with two input repositories.
 One repository includes training data and the